 Our Attorneys of Color affinity group exists to encourage the professional development and success of our minority attorneys.
 This diverse community engages in internal and external activities that promote personal relationships and professional networks intended to support and enhance their overall experience with the firm.

 The firm’s LGBT Initiative supports an environment that allows our LGBT employees to contribute meaningfully and to succeed professionally.
-The firm is proud that we received an 95 on the 2017 Corporate Equality Index, which is “the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.”
+The firm is proud that we received a 95 on the 2017 Corporate Equality Index, which is “the national benchmarking tool on corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.”
 View the report here.
 In addition, Equality Virginia awarded the firm with Virginia Fairness Accreditation, which is "awarded to corporations with policies that clearly demonstrate a commitment to the safety and well-being of their lesbian, gay, bisexual, and transgender (LGBT) employees."
+We are also proud to be an inaugural member of Equality Virginia's Virginia Competes program, which launched in May 2017.
+For more information, click here.

 Our Women's Initiative provides a collaborative environment that promotes the success of our female attorneys.
 This affinity group affords opportunities for our women to network internally, gain professional development and sponsor client-focused events in our various locations throughout the year.